top of page

 About the Games

-From January 29-February 4, Wood Buffalo will welcome approximately 2,100 participants, coaches, mission staff and officials from eight contingents for the 2023 Arctic Winter Games (AWG).
+From March 10 - 16, 2024, the Mat-Su Borough will welcome the Circumpolar North for the first time as hosts of the 2024 Arctic Winter Games!
+There will be 20 sports, approximately 2,000 athletes, from nine contingents for the 2024 Arctic Winter Games (AWG).
 The AWG are a high-profile Circumpolar sport competition for northern and arctic athletes.

 While Indigenous peoples can thrive in mainstream sports, they also want to participate in activities that are directly related to their cultures.
 Inuit and Dene activities in the Arctic Winter Games help enable the youth to practice the traditional values and customs of their elders.